|Find the Perfect Birthday or Anniversary Gift at Amazon|

-Epilogue: Short address spoken by an actor at the end of a play that comments on the meaning of the events in the play or looks ahead to expected events; an afterword in any literary work.
+Epilogue: Short address spoken by an actor at the end of a play that comments on the meaning of the events in the play or looks ahead to expected events; an afterword.

 Excursion: Stage direction indicating that a military attack is taking place.
-The opening of Scene II in Act III of King John contains such a stage direction.
+The opening of the second scene in Act 3 of King John contains such a stage direction.

-Exeunt: Stage direction indicating the departure of two or more characters from the stage.
+Exeunt: (pronounced EX e unt) Stage direction indicating the departure of two or more characters from the stage.

 Exit: Stage direction indicating the departure of a character from the stage.

-Flourish: Music usually introducing the entrance or exit of a king or another important person.
+Flourish: Music usually introducing the entrance or exit of a king or another important person, or several important persons.
 The music may consist of a short trumpet passage.

 Gallery: Roofed seating area of a theatre, such as the Globe, that resembled the grandstand of a baseball park.
-The Globe had three galleries that could accommodate 2,000 to 3,000 playgoers.
+The Globe had three galleries that could accommodate about 2,000 playgoers.

-Hautboys: Stage direction indicating that entering characters are playing hautboys (OH bwah), which are Elizabethan oboes
+Hautboys: Stage direction indicating that entering characters are playing hautboys (OH bwah), which are oboes.

 Induction: Preface or prelude to a play.
 The Taming of the Shrew contains an induction that precedes the main plot.